cseid2001/ssh-honeypot-project/README.md

 `cd /tmp && chmod +x U8uoKz7J && bash -c ./U8uoKz7J`

 Purpose: This script tries to move the newly copied file to the /tmp directory, give it execute permissions, then run it.
-Why the /tmp directory?
-The /tmp directory is typically world-writable (meaning any user on the system can write to it) and has relaxed permissions, allowing files to be created, modified, and executed by anyone.
+Why the `/tmp` directory?
+The `/tmp` directory is typically world-writable (meaning any user on the system can write to it) and has relaxed permissions, allowing files to be created, modified, and executed by anyone.
 This makes it an ideal place to put malicious scripts or binaries when trying to avoid more restricted parts of the filesystem.

 `./U8uoKz7J`

 Purpose: This script may have been executed as a form of redundancy.
-Since the honeypot ssh shell is a fake shell, they would not be able to sucessfully run their script.
+Since the honeypot ssh shell is a fake shell, they would not be able to successfully run their script.
 They may have decided to try running the script directly to see if that would work.

 ## Conclusion

 This project provided valuable hands-on experience in both deploying a honeypot and integrating it with a SIEM solution.
 By setting up Cowrie and Wazuh, I was able to capture real-world attack data, gain insights into common attacker behaviors, and strengthen my skills in log analysis, threat detection, and system hardening.

-Going forward, I plan to expand on this lab by incorporating other types of honeypots (Dinoaea really caught my eye), refining alerting rules, and experimenting with threat intelligence integration to build a more complete view of attacker tactics, techniques, and procedures (TTPs).
+Going forward, I plan to expand on this lab by incorporating other types of honeypots (Dionaea really caught my eye), refining alerting rules, and experimenting with threat intelligence integration to build a more complete view of attacker tactics, techniques, and procedures (TTPs).

 Overall, this lab has not only enhanced my technical skills but also emphasized the critical role of proactive monitoring in modern cybersecurity.